casper-network/docs/source/docs/casper/workflow/deploy-transfer.md

 5. [Get the target account balance](transfer-workflow#get-target-account-balance) to confirm that the amount was credited

 :::tip
-You can also verify if the transfer was successful by logging on to the https://cspr.live/ website.
+You can also verify if the transfer was successful by logging on to the https://cspr.live/ website and checking your account balance.
 :::